Delight in the Unseen: The Art of Noticing

 I noticed the woman sitting on her walker, talking on the phone, the 20-year old having dinner, and dozens of cyclists and scooter-riders whizzing through, and the elderly man crossing at the curb bumpout, where the crossing distance was shortest.
 There was no part of me that envisioned this is what the space would become, even in its temporary form.

-As we inch towards a municipal election, I’m thinking about what this means for city planning.
-What I see in this work is a rationale for supporting walkable - and delightful - public spaces.
-Because far from being frivolous, these spaces help us notice, get to know each other, show care for each other, be more empathetic and through that - problem-solve.
-It’s not indulgent.
-It’s a long-term investment in empathy, care, and futures we can inhabit.
+As we inch towards a municipal election, I’m thinking what this means for city planning.
+What I see in this work is a rationale for supporting walkable and delightful public spaces - because far from being frivolous, these spaces help us notice, care and problem-solve.
+They’re a long-term investment in empathy, care, and possible futures.

-Relatedly, let’s give kids and youth more chances to lead, before they unlearn their ability to notice, their instinct for empathy, and their connection to mythologies that serve us better – whether those are new mythologies, or old ones that better withstand the test of time.
+What I also see in this work is the importance of giving kids and youth a chance to lead, before they unlearn their ability to notice, their instinct for empathy, and their connection to mythologies that serve us better – whether new mythologies, or old ones that better withstand the test of time.

 A few more related literary gems: